santhoshr9831/santhoshr9831/README.md

 - 👋 Hi, I’m @santhoshr9831 (a) Santhosh Rukmagathan,  I have 14+ years of experience in web application development specialized in java, spring, microservice etc.
 - 👀 I’m interested in Java echo system to build secure and enterprise grade application
-- 🌱 I’m currently learning on large scale application processing million of data per seonds
-- 💞️ I’m looking to collaborate on open source project
-- 📫 How to reach me ...

 <!---